julievrnt/easi-gui/docs/source/adding_nodes.rst

 5.2 -Saving the values
 ^^^^^^^^^^^^^^^^^^^^^^

-You are almost done !
-The next step is to save the content of the Foo nodes.
+You are almost done!
+The next step is to save the content of the **Foo** nodes.
 As said before, the content is saved in ``saveValues``.
 To be exact, the local tag is saved by the NodeBase function ``saveNodeContent``, so you will only save the rest of the node.
 Before saving them, let's create a method that gives us the dimensions layout content.
 In ``foonode.h``, create the function

 .. code-block:: cpp